Season Balk Ratings

 constructed my own injury chart.
 Before each game I roll 2 dice and the

-result tells me which player(s)
+result tells

-well.
-Guys like Laudner and Lombardozzi that did not have that many AB's get
+it's working pretty well.
+Guys like Laudner and Lombardozzi that did not

-numbers around the 6, 7, 8 area and sit a lot.
-Hrbek, Pucket and others that
+have that many AB's get numbers around the 6, 7, 8 area and sit a lot.

-played a lot get numbers like 2, 3, 10 or 11 and don't sit as much.
+Hrbek, Pucket and others that played a lot get numbers like 2, 3, 10 or 11

 Options for injury plagues -